Krissh-C/T490-macOS/README.md

 # Updates
-**Update 1:**
-Finally working on Ventura after exams and school.
-I'm using the latest stuff as of 11th December 2022 to build.
-Expect an update soon
+EFI for macOS Ventura is out.
+Built using latest stuff as of 11th December 2022

-**Update 2:**
-Installed and booted into Ventura 13.0.1.
-Small fixes left (battery, YogaSMC EC Access).
-Will update soon

-**Update 3:**
-Fixed battery reporting, YogaSMC EC access.
-Squashing some small boot issues

 # macOS on ThinkPad T490
 This repository is made to help run macOS on a ThinkPad T490.